MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## A gif is worth ten thousand words
 Lists all the files with a .gif extension in the current directory and all its sub-directories

+## Acrostic
+Decodes acrostics that use the first letter of each line